 This Monitoring and Reporting Program (MRP) is issued pursuant to California Water Code section 13267, which authorizes the Central Coast Regional Water Quality Control Board (Central Coast Water Board) to require preparation and submittal of technical and monitoring reports.

 The Central Coast Water Board needs the information required by this MRP to determine compliance with Order No. R3-2021-0040.
-The evidence supporting the need for and benefits of to be obtained from these monitoring and reporting requirements is included in the findingsthe Order.
+The evidence supporting the need for and benefits to be obtained from these monitoring and reporting requirements is included in the Order (see Attachment A).

 Pursuant to Water Code section 13268, a violation of a request made pursuant to section 13267 may subject the Discharger to civil liability of up to $1000 per day.
 Pursuant to Water Code section 13350, a violation of a request made pursuant to section 13350 may subject the Discharger to civil liability of up to $5000 per day.